WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

     handling, tracking and searching of Whiteflag messages.

--   The *Application Layer* is the part of the stack that comprises the applications that are actually used by the end-uses.
+-   The *Application Layer* is the part of the stack that comprises the applications that are actually used by the end-users.
 These might be existing classical applications such as databases in use by various organisations, or newly developed web applications or smartphone apps that can send, receive, filter, analyse messages.